suneeta-mall/suneeta-mall.github.io/_posts/2019-12-23-Reproducible-ml-pipeline-k8s.md

 > ![](/images/reproducible-challenge.jpeg)
 *Figure 3: Overview of challenges in reproducible ML*

-Presence of these challenges in system wide view of ML is shown in figure 4.
+The presence of these challenges in the system-wide view of ML is shown in figure 4.

 <!-- {: .oversized} -->
 > ![](/images/what-t--vcs.jpg)
 *Figure 4: What to version control?*

-But first lets talk about creating the environment, infrastructure and versioning it.
+But first, let's talk about creating the environment, infrastructure, and versioning it.

 ### 1. Versioning environment

 Using [gitops](https://www.weave.works/technologies/gitops/) environment and any changes associated with it can be version controlled.
-In this sample, we will be using [ArgoCD](https://argoproj.github.io/argo-cd/) to implement gitops workflow (figure 5) which will see our environment config moved to be alongside of code repository (figure 6).
+In this sample, we will be using [ArgoCD](https://argoproj.github.io/argo-cd/) to implement GitOps workflow (figure 5) which will see our environment config moved to be alongside the code repository (figure 6).

 > ![](/images/gitops.png)
 *Figure 5: Gitops*